Lesson 4 - Track Your Rankings and Find High Quality Keywords

 It is important to note that keyword rankings are not static.
 You need to track them over a period of time and understand the range that your app falls into for each keyword.
 If you jump to a conclusion about a keyword based on one day’s worth of data, you may not be getting the complete picture.

-But if you neglect to check your keywords for a couple of months, your rank for a keyword could drop all the way down into the #100 – #112 range.
-Not detecting this earlier means lost download opportunities.
+If you neglect to check your keywords for a couple of months, your rank for a keyword could drop all the way down into the #100 – #112 range.
+Not detecting this earlier means lost organic growth opportunities.
+We recommend checking your keyword rankings at least twice a month to stay updated on any changes that may occur.

 Find New Keywords